To solve the energy problem, the answer is still ‘all of the above’

 Enbridge is using other hybrid strategies to reduce the carbon footprint of its operations.
 For example, six of Enbridge’s facilities are partly powered by solar farms.
 Three more such solar farms are planned.
 Enbridge is also blending hydrogen fuel—a promising future source of renewable energy—into natural gas pipelines.
 In a pilot project, it’s blending a small percentage of hydrogen fuel into natural gas supplied to 3,600 customers in Ontario, Canada.

 Enbridge is uniquely equipped to implement these complementary strategies thanks to its diverse expertise in generation, transmission and distribution of various kinds of energy.
 “One of the unique things about Enbridge is our ability to horizontally integrate,” Tessin says.
-“We have green power expertise, we have pipeline expertise, we build critical infrastructure, and we have a long record of safe operation.
+“We have renewable power expertise, we have pipeline expertise, we build critical infrastructure, and we have a long record of safe operation.
 We can bring all this to bear to deliver energy in new ways that are reliable, affordable and sustainable.”

 Cleaner pipes and cleaner fuels